nelsieborja/js-dictionary/CommonJS/README.md

 # CommonJS

-A `CommonJS` module is essentially a reusable piece of JavaScript which exports specific objects, making them available for other modules to require in their programs. **_If you’ve programmed in Node.js, you’ll be very familiar with this format_**.
+A _`CommonJS`_ module is essentially a reusable piece of JavaScript which exports specific objects, making them available for other modules to require in their programs. <ins>If you’ve programmed in Node.js, you’ll be very familiar with this format</ins>.

-With `CommonJS`, each JavaScript file stores modules in its own unique module context _(just like wrapping it in a closure)_.
+With _`CommonJS`_, each JavaScript file stores modules in its own unique module context _(just like wrapping it in a closure)_.

 Here's how to expose a module using `module.exports` object: